- Nothing to pay upfront

-The financial conduct authority has set a claims deadline of 29th of August 2019 as the final date for claims and prior to this date the FCA is planning to spend millions of pounds in order to advertise this deadline to the general public.
+The Financial Conduct Authority has set a time-bar deadline of 29th of August 2019 as the final date for claims and prior to this date, the FCA is planning to spend millions of pounds in order to advertise this deadline to the general public.

-People do not have very long if they wish to make a claim and if you were mis-sold Payment Protection Insurance on a loan or credit card, a store card, a catalogue account, an overdraft or if you had car finance it is vital that you check any paperwork that you may have to see if you were mis-sold.
+People do not have very long if they wish to make a claim and if you were mis-sold Payment Protection Insurance on a loan, credit card, a store card, a catalogue account, an overdraft or if you had car finance – then it is vital that you check any paperwork that you may have to see if you were mis-sold.